 Anywhere people gather presents an opportunity for a speaking engagement.

-Seminars also leverage the “one-to-many” method, meaning you spend your time more efficiently speaking to many people about what you do, as opposed to only one at a time.
+Seminars also leverage the “one-to-many” method, meaning you spend your time more efficiently speaking to many people about what you do.

-Sphere of influence or referral marketing is broken down into 3 strategies, depending whether or not you have clients.
+Sphere of influence or referral marketing is broken down into multiple strategies.

 Once you’ve curated this sphere of influence list, the agency wants you to do 1 of 2 activities: